ovh/docs/pages/platform/databases/01_databases_order_api/guide.en-au.md

 The call returns an object describing the cluster you asked for.
 Initially, its **status** property will be `CREATING`.
 The **primaryUser** property lists the first provisioned user, with its initial password.
 That initial password won't be available again after this point.
 Take note of the **id** property of the newly-created cluster for the next step.

-### Step 3: Wait for your database service to become ready
+### Step 3: Wait for your database service to be ready

 The cluster will take a few minutes to become fully usable.
 You can check its status using: